groundlight/python-sdk/docs/docs/installation/8-notification-server-example.md

-# Detector Builder App
+# Notification Server Example

-This is the easiest way to deploy your Groundlight detector on your computer, Raspberry Pi, or any other device that supports Docker.
-This method does not require any coding, and configuration is done through a web interface.
+This is the easiest way to deploy your Groundlight detectors on a linux computer.
+All configuration is done through a web user interface, and no code development is required.

 ## Prerequisites